Mountain Experience Course -Details for Summer 2018

 These times fit with scheduled bus services.
 Please report to Alpine Guides office in Mt Cook Village.

-Private Mountain Experience Courses can be arranged at any time over the summer months (November - April) for one or more people.
+Private Mountain Experience Courses can be arranged at any time from October, through December, for one or more people.
 A private course allows you to choose the dates and duration, and tailor the content to your specific requirements.

 The most important prerequisite is a high level of aerobic fitness.
-The MEC is about not about classroom lectures, but getting out there and gaining a knowledge of the alpine environment by 'doing it'.
+The MEC is not about classroom lectures but getting "out there" and gaining knowledge of the alpine environment by "doing it".

-With all travel being on foot, a good level of fitness and the ability to carry a backpack is required.
-A solid bushwalking/trekking background is ideal.
-Previous alpine climbing or rock climbing experience is not required.
+With all travel being on foot, the ability to carry a moderately-sized backpack (for several hours) is required.
+A background in bushwalking/trekking is ideal.
+Previous alpine climbing, or rock climbing experience, is not required.

 Dynamic mountain weather makes fixed itineraries impractical.
 The MEC is designed to work around changeable weather and snow conditions.